csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 the use of the signal for fingerprinting impractical.
 <!-- [EDNOTE: Commenting this out as the probabilistic TLS suppression for the same source-destination would reveal trying to hide TLS suppression.
 Maybe we can rethink it later]
 To alleviate this
-concern the client or server could randomly chose to not request suppression although it has the CA certificates to validate the peer.
+concern the client or server could randomly choose to not request suppression although it has the CA certificates to validate the peer.
 That would prevent a passive attacker concluding if the CA certificate suppression signal is supported by the client or server.
 The